Monitoring and Observability for AI Environments

 Accuracy drop

-Retrain or activate previous version
+Retrain or activate previous model

 Best practices for security and observability

-• Enable automatic diagnostics with Azure Policy.
+• Enable automatic diagnostics with Azure Policy

-• Centralize logs from all services in a single workspace.
+• Centralize logs in a single workspace

-• Use Managed Identity + Key Vault for secrets and authentication.
+• Use Managed Identity and Key Vault

 AI observability checklist